 “Pink makes me think of caring,” Sarah told me.
 (Different Sarah, not yellow Sarah).
 “Like when your mum gives you a cuddle.”

+The what colour represents friendship and love question often brings up pink, which symbolises deep care and compassion.
 There’s even this pink they use in prisons to calm people down.
 Works better than shouting, apparently.

 Green: The Chilled-Out Mate